lucatacconi/oak-island-stone-decryptor/.github/README.md

 https://github.com/lorenbrichter/Words -->

+> :information_source: This study has no scientific value and I have no presumption of being anything other than entertainment.

 ## System Requirements

-* Linux OS and Bash shell
-* Apache and PHP 7.4 or newer, with rewrite.load module enabled
+* PHP 7.4 or newer
 * Composer
-* Sudo capabilities

 ### Composer setup